nelumbus-cloud/CSCI6180SD-D/README.md

 2. Click Parse with AI to extract title, company, location, salary, and requirements
 3. Review extracted data and save to job list

+### Notes

+The notes feature allows users to create and manage personal notes:

+1. Create notes with titles and content for tasks and reminders
+2. Edit and update existing notes
+3. Delete notes when no longer needed
+4. Notes are stored in the database and synced across devices

 ## API Reference

 The following tables document the available API endpoints.